Skip to main content

 What is the difference between Reserved Instances and Savings Plans?

 Reserved Instances commit you to a specific instance type, region, and OS for 1 or 3 years in exchange for up to 72% discount.
 Savings Plans offer similar discounts but with more flexibility — Compute Savings Plans apply across instance families, regions, and even services like Lambda and Fargate.
-We analyze your workload stability to recommend the optimal mix of both.
+AWS introduced Group Sharing in 2026, letting you control which accounts and Cost Categories benefit from a commitment — Prioritized Group Sharing (owner first, then defined groups, then other accounts) and Restricted Group Sharing (benefits stay only within defined groups) — both useful for keeping commitment discounts inside the right business unit.
+We analyze your workload stability and account structure to recommend the optimal mix.

 Find Out How Much You're Overspending on AWS